 II.
 GENERAL STATEMENT OF POLICY

+A. An act of bullying, by either an individual student or a group of students, is expressly prohibited:

+1. on the school premises, at the school functions or activities, on the school transportation;

+2. by the use of electronic technology and communications on the school premises, during the school functions or activities, on the school transportation, or on the school computers, networks, forums, and mailing lists; or

+3. by use of electronic technology and communications off the school premises to the extent such use substantially and materially disrupts student learning or the school environment.

+B. A school-aged child who voluntarily participates in a public school activity, such as a cocurricular or extracurricular activity, is subject to the policy provisions applicable to the public school students participating in the activity.

-A. An act of bullying, by either an individual student or a group of students, is expressly prohibitedThis policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student’s act of bullying.
+C. This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student’s act of bullying.
 This policy also applies to any student whose conduct at any time or in any place constitutes bullying or other prohibited conduct that interferes with or obstructs the mission or operations of the charter school or the safety or welfare of the student or other students, or materially and substantially interferes with a student’s educational opportunities or performance or ability to participate in school functions or activities or receive school benefits, services, or privileges.
-This policy also applies to an act of cyberbullying regardless of whether such act is committed on or off charter school property and/or with or without the use of charter school resources.charter school
+This policy also applies to an act of cyberbullying regardless of whether such act is committed on or off charter school property and/or with or without the use of charter school resources.
+This policy also applies to sexual exploitation.

+D. Malicious and sadistic conduct involving race, color, creed, national origin, sex, age, marital status, status with regard to public assistance, disability, religion, sexual harassment, and sexual orientation and gender identity as defined in Minnesota Statutes, chapter 363A is prohibited.
+This prohibition applies to students, independent contractors, teachers, administrators, and other school personnel.

+Malicious and sadistic conduct and sexual exploitation by a charter school or school staff member, independent contractor, or enrolled student against a staff member, independent contractor, or student that occurs as described in Article II.A above is prohibited.

-.
-No teacher, administrator, volunteer, contractor, or other employee of the charter school shall permit, condone, or tolerate bullying.
+E. No teacher, administrator, volunteer, contractor, or other employee of the charter school shall permit, condone, or tolerate bullying.

-.
-Apparent permission or consent by a student being bullied does not lessen or negate the prohibitions contained in this policy.
+F. Apparent permission or consent by a student being bullied does not lessen or negate the prohibitions contained in this policy.

-.
-Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited.
+G. Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited.

-.
-False accusations or reports of bullying against another student are prohibited.
+H. False accusations or reports of bullying against another student are prohibited.

-.
-A person who engages in an act of bullying, reprisal, retaliation, or false reporting of bullying or permits, condones, or tolerates bullying shall be subject to discipline or other remedial responses for that act in accordance with the charter school’s policies and procedures, including the charter school’s discipline policy (See MSBA/MASA Model Policy 506).
+I. A person who engages in an act of bullying, reprisal, retaliation, or false reporting of bullying or permits, condones, or tolerates bullying shall be subject to discipline or other remedial responses for that act in accordance with the charter school’s policies and procedures, including the charter school’s discipline policy (See MSBA/MASA Model Policy 506).
 The charter school may take into account the following factors:

 1. The developmental ages and maturity levels of the parties involved;